thevivekpandey/bipartite-matching-challenge/README.md

 As a final note, it is comforting to see that a basic prompting does not yield the solution to the problem.
 Hence, it is not the case that we missed something elementary.
-However, given the elegance of the result, I continue to believe that the proof should not be too hard to construct, and hence I hope that with suitable prompting, or else combining the state of the art models with specialized proves shoule be able to solve the problem.
+However, given the elegance of the result, I continue to believe that the proof should not be too hard to construct, and hence I hope that with suitable prompting, or else combining the state of the art models with specialized provers should ultimately work out.
 Hence, this challenge.